-The Shure Aonic 50 review in a sentence (or AONIC50 as Shure styles it): They don’t have all the features found in the other best noise cancelling headphones, but in terms of audio quality they are arguably the best on the market.
+The Shure Aonic 50 review in a sentence (or AONIC50 as Shure styles it): They don’t have all the features found in the other noise-cancelling headphones, but in terms of audio quality, they are arguably the best on the market.

 Shure AONIC50: build quality, design and battery life

 Visually, the Aonic 50 break no new ground whatsoever.
 Broadly speaking, they’re styled quite like any other premium pair of wireless over-ear headphones, but they are bigger, heftier and more 'basic', as today's modern young people say.
 If you don't rock an Afro or Brian May-like tresses, they will look more stupid on your head than the other options here.
 There's no getting around that.

 They’re available in either black or brown, and the major contact points are filled with memory foam and covered in soft, lightly aromatic leather.
 The earpads are detachable, and they attach to earcups made of sturdy plastic and featuring an equally sturdy silver-finished ‘Shure’ logo.

 They connect to the headband via weightily damped aluminium arms - and because they only articulate through 90 degrees rather than fold inwards too like many rivals, they’re still quite big when they’re folded flat.
 Put them in their hard travel case and it’s like a piece of hand-luggage all by itself.
 Folding them flat doesn’t pause your music, though.
 That's because unlike many rivals, the Shures don’t feature accelerometers.

 At 334g they’re approaching the upper limit of what’s acceptable.
 But despite the liberal use of plastic there’s real solidity to the way the Aonic 50 feel and adjust, and the build quality is such that they feel ready to last for years.